Arsenal transfer news: Everton make £30m Alex Iwobi bid as Gunners continue defender chase | Goal.com

 Iwobi is home-grown and provides versatility across the frontline in a squad that will once again compete in four competitions next season.

-But a significant offer could tempt them into doing business, as they continue to try and bolster their defence before Thursday’s 5pm deadline.
+But a significant offer could tempt them into doing business, as they continue to try and bolster their defence before Thursday’s 5pm BST (12pm ET) deadline.

-Arsenal are in talks with RB Leipzig over Dayot Upamecano, but the German side are demanding up to £75 million ($90m) for the 20-year-old centre-back.
+Arsenal are in talks with RB Leipzig over Dayot Upamecano, but the German side are demanding up to £75m ($90m) for the 20-year-old centre-back.

 There has also been contact with Juventus over Daniele Rugani, with a two-year loan offer having been rejected by the Serie A champions last week.